Just like us, dogs get grumpy and behave badly when they do not get enough sleep.

 Large breeds will nap more often.

 Dogs are more active at dusk and dawn.
 I often get asked why is my puppy so annoying every night just when I want to get dinner ready or the kids sorted.
-Equally, why does my dog wake me up so early in the morning.
-Good news is that most dogs quickly adapt to our sleep patterns.
+Equally, why does my dog wake me up so early in the morning?
+The good news is that most dogs quickly adapt to our sleep patterns.

 They make bad decisions.